|Home||DJ Profile||General Advice||Testimonial||Guest Book||Find a venue|

 Dinner-dances, Presentations, Weddings, Engagements, in fact whatever the occasion you can be assured of an excellent evenings entertainment with Barry who has a music collection spanning 70 years.

-Shown above at Drayton Manor's Tower Suite, Barry is using a Peavey Impulse rig, pushing up to 2600 watts sound output.
+Shown above at Drayton Manor's Tower Suite, Barry was using a Peavey Impulse rig, pushing up to 2600 watts sound output.
 A 12 channel desk is used for PA & Karaoke.
 Since 2011 Barry uses a variety of amplifiers, digital and analogue, dependent on requirement.
 Wharfedale Titan speakers now complement the rig.

 Lighting is now mostly LED and Laser-based and varies from gig to gig - 4 state-of-the-art multicolour lasers, four PAR56 mulit-colour LED spots, red/green laser starfield, IMPOSSIBLED and 4-port LED spot, glitter ball, hypermoons and wildmoons, DMX Scatscans, UV tubes, fog machine and LASER Crab.
 A multi-colour moving LED display shows personalised greetings and other messages across to an audience.